openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 ## Adding your content to the platform ##

-In this section we'd like to show you how to add content (videos, textfiles, assignments etc.) to the platform.

 ### Preparation of course materials ###

-The original syllabus of the course “Internetworking of TCP/IP” was designed about 2 months prior course start by the course instructor and the head of the teaching team.
-Main tasks here are especially the design of the course outline as well as the selection of lecture clips for openHPI from existing (available) lecture notes.
+We recommend to start with the preparation of the course materials at minimum 2 months before course start.

+ The first task here is the design of the course outline.

-Recording of lecture videos in the studio: Tips from the audio-visual team
+###Recording of lecture videos in the studio###

+Tips from the camera crew:

 -	Please start recordings well prepared.
-Slides should be prepared, if required talk them through
+Slides should be prepared, if required talk them through.
--	Because of green screen background please refrain from wearing green attire
+-	Because of green screen background, please refrain from wearing green attire.
--	Please avoid finely checked clothing as they are not desirable for video recordings either
+-	Please avoid finely checked clothing as they are not desirable for video recordings either.
--	Please look after your appearance, it should be well-groomed (keep in mind that several thousand people will watch your style / a mirror is available in the room
+-	Please look after your appearance, it should be well-groomed (keep in mind that several thousand people will watch your style.)
--	Due to the studio lights it can become quite warm in the record room. drinks and paper towels/ tissue is provided by the audio visual team
+-	Due to the studio lights it can become quite warm in the recording room.

-PR – Video – Course introduction
+###PR – Video – Course Introduction###

-It has proven in the past, that it makes sense to create a short video teaser, (apart from the course introduction teaser) This short teaser video shouldn’t last longer than 2 minutes and can be recorded together with the longer course introduction video.
-Course introduction video gives a more detailed overview of course content and structure and perhaps the typical course cycle.
+It has proven in the past, that it makes sense to create a short video teaser, (apart from the course introduction video) This short teaser video shouldn’t have a duration of more than 2 minutes.
+The teaser is used for marketing purposes.
+The course introduction video gives a more detailed overview of course content and structure and perhaps the typical course cycle.
-Both videos are published on the YouTube videoplatfrom by the platform team via openHPI-Channel and linked to the course page.
+Both videos should be published on YouTube or a similar platform.
+They should be linked to the course details page.
-Please don’t forget to send this link to HPI PR department.
+The Youtube links should also be provided to your PR department.

-### Teaching-Team – Person in charge as per week ###
+###Teaching-Team – Person in charge as per week###

+We recommend to choose one member of the teaching team as the person in charge for each week prior to course start.

-Prior course start, for each course week a responsible person from the teaching team is chosen.
-This person’s tasks are the first outline of concrete weekly content. (concrete: Quizzes, Homework, Reading Material) as well as
+This person’s tasks are the first outline of the weekly content. (concrete: Quizzes, Homework, Reading Material) as well as:

 - Organisation of content creation (e.g. timely recording and post production of videos, preparation of reading materials, etc.)
 - Preparation and moderation of editorial meetings for the particular course week
 - Approval of weekly platform content as well as coordination of quality assurance
 - Coordination of fora and support during the course week (together with team leader) This approach and procedure is not mandatory but it has proven worth in the past.

-### Setting the Course Content on the Platform ###
+###Setting the Course Content on the Platform###

-It is recommended to look at past courses in order to see how the other teams implemented the courses.
-In this case the platform team will provide valuable tips.
-Furthermore, it is advisable to keep the surface of the course website as clean and comprehensible for the learners.
+It is advisable to keep the surface of the course website clean and comprehensible for the learners.

-With permission, through the openHPI platform team, a basic structure of the course can be made available as initial aid.
-Instructions: Setting course content on the platform:
+####Course Structure####

+Each course consists of several modules or sections.
+In general these modules comprise 1 week of the course.
+They can, however, have arbitrary names and are not necessarily restricted to last exactly one week.
+A typical 6 week course structure could look like this:

+- Welcome
+- Week 1
+- Week 2
+- Week 3
+- Week 4
+- Excursion
+- Week 5
+- Week 6
+- Final Exam
+- Survey

-- The course template will be already set by the platform team - fill it with content!
+The platform team will create the course for you.
+Fill it with content.

+#####Add Section#####

 - Course administration → Course Structure and content.
+- *Add Section*:
-- *Add Section*: A section can be a course week.
+	- A section generally contains a course week.
+It can also contain special purpose content, such as a Final Exam, an Excursion, or a Survey.

+	TODO: Screen shot

 - *Add Item*: An Item can be a text, video, quiz or an external LTI tool which connects to the platform.
 - Important: When creating Items, DO NOT set an end date.
 - Survey – Course beginning and end (set by the openHPI team)